The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 Here are some frequently asked questions about email marketing tools.

-Which is the best email marketing tool out there?
+What is the best email marketing tool available?

-As of research, the overall winner is Hostinger Reach as it has AI powered email builder and allows you to start sending email campaigns quickly.
-Kit.com also works well as it offers a good user experience while offering advanced automation and segmentation.
+According to research, the overall winner is Hostinger Reach, as it features an AI-powered email builder and enables you to start sending email campaigns quickly.
+Kit.com also works well, offering a good user experience while providing advanced automation and segmentation.ย

 Yes, Email marketing is still a trending way to earn passive income.
 As of research the marketers earn about $36 on the spending of every $1.